Airline industry’s ‘calculated misery’ shows an embrace of inequality

 Air Transat used to be a basic, no-frills leisure carrier.
 But the 2013 launch of Air Canada Rouge has hurt Transat’s bread-and-butter European and Caribbean operations, forcing it to overhaul its fare structure and push customers to purchase extras, just like its much bigger rival.
 It now even offers a $25 (Canadian) duck lasagna by Quebec chef Daniel Vézina to passengers on transatlantic flights who want more than the bird-sized portion of Shanghai noodles that comes with the basic fare.
 Tack on the $129 it charges for return-flight seat selection and priority boarding and baggage pick-up and the price of misery minimization starts to add up.
 Club-class tickets can cost several hundred dollars more.

 Most governments vow to reduce inequality in society.
 But inequality in air travel suits policy makers in Ottawa and Washington just fine.
 They are just relieved their airlines are no longer a quarterly report away from needing a taxpayer-funded bailout.
-Break out the Champagne.Report Typo/Error
+Break out the champagne.Report Typo/Error

 Follow @konradyakabuskion Twitter: